digital-asset/docs.daml.com/docs/2.9.0/docs/support/component-statuses.rst

    * - Sequencer for Hyperledger Besu
      - Beta
      -
-   * - Support for connecting a single participant to multiple domains
+   * - Support for connecting a single participant to multiple synchronizers
      - Alpha
      -
    * - **JSON API**